ccmdesign/gender-stem/src/es/chapters/report/appendix.md

 ### Women in engineering education and careers in Benin and Ghana

 #### Background
-This project aimed to investigate the trends of women's participation in engineering education and careers in Ghana and Benin.
+This project aimed to investigate the trends of women’s participation in engineering education and careers in Ghana and Benin.
 The project sought to identify systemic barriers and propose recommendations for eliminating these barriers.

 #### Objectives
-- Investigate the trends of women's participation in engineering education and careers in Ghana and Kenya.
+- Investigate the trends of women’s participation in engineering education and careers in Ghana and Kenya.
-- Identify systemic barriers to women's participation and leadership in engineering fields.
+- Identify systemic barriers to women’s participation and leadership in engineering fields.
-- Propose recommendations for eliminating these barriers and supporting women's advancement in STEM careers.
+- Propose recommendations for eliminating these barriers and supporting women’s advancement in STEM careers.

 #### Implementation
 The project included focus group discussions, surveys, and policy analysis to understand the challenges women face in engineering education and careers.
 The project also involved key informant interviews with senior management, human resource managers, female and male leaders, and young experts.

 #### Impact
-- Policy Recommendations: The project provided valuable insights and recommendations for policy integration and *implementation* to support women's inclusion in leadership roles within engineering fields.
+- Policy Recommendations: The project provided valuable insights and recommendations for policy integration and *implementation* to support women’s inclusion in leadership roles within engineering fields.
 - Supportive Mechanisms: The project highlighted the importance of gender advocacy centers and mentorship programs in advancing women in STEM careers.
 - Awareness and Advocacy: The project raised awareness about the challenges women face in engineering education and careers and advocated for more inclusive and supportive policies and practices.
 - Empowerment: The project empowered women by providing them with the knowledge and resources needed to navigate their careers and achieve leadership positions in engineering fields.